Invite friends and family to read the obituary and add memories.

 On October 11, 1958, she married the love of her life, William Holt Messerly, at Riverside Park Methodist Church in Jacksonville, with a reception following at the Florida Yacht Club.
 Her dear friend, the late Carol Knight, served as her maid of honor.

-In 1965, Betty Ann and Bill moved to Virginia when Bill was transferred with Continental Can Company.
-They first lived in Powhatan, where Betty Ann taught at Powhatan Public Schools, while their home was being built in Chester.
-In the spring of 1966, they moved into their new home-the first house built on Merry Drive-where they would create a lifetime of cherished memories.
+In 1958, Betty Ann and Bill moved to Disputanta, Virginia when Bill was transferred with Continental Can Company.
+They then moved to Powhatan, where Betty Ann taught at Powhatan Public Schools and where they met Granny and Col. Walker.
+In 1964 they moved to Enon, while a new house was being built in Chester.
+In the spring of 1966, they moved into their new home - the first house built on Merry Drive - where they would create a lifetime of cherished memories.

 Betty Ann embraced her role as a devoted wife and mother, dedicating herself full-time to raising her children.
 She and Bill were longtime, faithful members of St. John's Episcopal Church, where they formed many cherished and lasting friendships.